phphd/exceptional-matcher/README.md

 #### Constraint Violation List Formatter

-`ViolationListExceptionFormatter` is used to format violations for the exceptions that implement `ViolationListException` interface.
-It allows you to easily capture the exception that has a `ConstraintViolationList` obtained from the validator.
+`ViolationListExceptionFormatter` allows formatting the exceptions \
+that contain a `ConstraintViolationList` obtained from the validator.

+Such exceptions must implement `ViolationListException` interface.

-> You can also format Symfony's native `ValidationFailedException` with `ValidationFailedExceptionFormatter`.
+> You can also use `ValidationFailedExceptionFormatter` \
+> to format Symfony's native `ValidationFailedException`.

-The typical exception class implementing `ViolationListException` interface would look like this:
+A typical exception class would be something like this:

 ```php
 use PhPhD\ExceptionalValidation\Mapper\Validator\Formatter\Item\ViolationList\ViolationListException;